Discover the secret Game of thrones locations in Iceland

-He showed to the actors, pictures of the area to have a mental picture of the terrain.
+He showed the actors, pictures of the area to have a mental picture of the terrain.
 They trained the fight in sections, so when they got there, they could rework the order.

-Svínafellsjökull is an outlet glacier of Vatnajökull.
+Svínafellsjökull in an outlet glacier of Vatnajökull.
 It is the largest ice cap in Europe and one of the country’s most popular places for glacier hiking among photographers and hikers, due to its incredible formations and amazing views.

-You can discover Svinafellsjokull Glacier in Skaftafell National Park and you will surely recognized it since it was first used in Seasons 2 and 3 to represent the snowy landscapes of Beyond the Wall and in Season 7, during the dramatic battle of the penultimate episode.
+You can discover Svinafellsjokull Glacier in Skaftafell National Park and you will surely recognize it since it was first used in Seasons 2 and 3 to represent the snowy landscapes of Beyond the Wall and in Season 7, during the dramatic battle of the penultimate episode.

-It is so well known that is nicknamed ‘Hollywood Glacier’ because it appears in so many movies filmed in Iceland, like Batman Begins and has also been used to film some Iceland movies.
+It is so well known that is nicknamed ‘Hollywood Glacier’ because it appears in so many movies filmed in Iceland, like Batman Begins, and has also been used to film some Iceland movies.

 There are also many famous locations on the way to the Glacier such as Seljalandsfoss and Skógafoss waterfalls and the Reynisfjara black sand beach where you will certainly feel Game of Thrones vibes.

 If you are a good fan, you will certainly recognize one of Lake Myvatn’s most striking landmarks, Dimmuborgir Lava Park, or ‘the lava fortress’ as it is also known.
-It is a large area of weird shaped lava fields composed of various volcanic caves and rocks formations.
+It is a large area of weirdly shaped lava fields composed of various volcanic caves and rocks formations.